 Step seven

-You can either use an appropriately sized roasting pan with the V insert or do as I do.
+You can use an appropriately sized roasting pan with the V rack insert or do as I do.
 I thickly slice an onion and lay the slices down in a roasting pan.
 I do this because the drippings from the roasted turkey drip onto the onions, flavoring them so nicely.

 Step eight